asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 Honestly, I am not enjoying debugging this.
 I feel it would be easier to rewrite the whole thing with the learned assumptions.
 But persevere I must.

-Going back to move 44, where the first crash happened, all the groups that must be separate are separate, and all the ones that must be connected are connected.
+Going back to move 44, where the first crash happened: All the groups that must be separate are separate, and all the ones that must be connected are connected.
 So, the easy assumption is that all the code paths triggered so far are correct.

 ![Move 44 in the Terminal](./move44ascii.png)